SiddarthaPolisetty/SPTestRailReporter/README.md

 - Get real-time insights into your testing progress.
 - Integrates with your issue tracker & test automation.

-## How to use SPTestRailReporter in your project
+## Add SPTestRailReporter to your project
-- Simply add `pod 'SPTestRailReporter', '1.0.0'` as a dependency in your project.
+- Simply add [`pod 'SPTestRailReporter', '1.0.0'`](https://cocoapods.org/?q=SPTestRail) as a dependency in your project.
 - You can also fork/download and start building cool stuff with [SPTestRailReporter Repository](https://github.com/SiddarthaPolisetty/SPTestRailReporter).

 ## Using SPTestRailReporter
-**SPTestRailReporter** performs almost all CRUD operations on all entities supported by TestRail api v2.
+**SPTestRailReporter** performs CRUD operations on most entities supported by TestRail api v2.
 The following documentation helps you onboard SPTestRailReporter.

 - Headers Required
     ```objective-c